shwina/still-magic/_en/unit.md

 ## How Can I manage tests systematically? {#s:unit-pytest}

-A {% include g key="g:test-framework" text="test framework" %} is a library that provides us with functions that help us write tests, and includes a {% include g key="g:test-runner" text="test runner" %} that will find tests, execute them, and report both individual results that require attention and a summary of overall results.
+A [test framework](#g:test-framework) is a library that provides us with functions that help us write tests, and includes a [test runner](#g:test-runner) that will find tests, execute them, and report both individual results that require attention and a summary of overall results.